wngmngx/CHARM/README.md

 ## CHARM_preprocess_pipeline

-The CHARM_preprocess_pipeline contains a snakemake pipeline for pre-processing CHARM data.
+The CHARM_preprocess_pipeline provides a Snakemake workflow for pre-processing CHARM data.
+Using this workflow, we separate the raw sequencing output by modality and generate downstream-ready intermediates, including cell-by-gene RNA expression matrices (compatible with Seurat/Scanpy), fragment files carrying chromatin accessibility and histone-modification signals (compatible with Signac/ArchR), 4DN-standard Hi-C pairs files, and reconstructed single-cell 3D structures.
+The pipeline also produces basic QC summaries (via stat.ipynb)—such as sequencing depth, cell counts, and per-modality capture efficiency—to assess experimental performance.These results are listed in the “result” folder.

 ### Usage
 1. Place the Rawdata folder and the CHARM_preprocess_pipeline folder in the same directory.